hackclub/hackclub/workshops/twine/README.md

 # Text Adventure 1: Twine

 Welcome!
 Over the course of the next 3 workshops, you'll be creating your very own text adventure.
 You'll be starting here, by using a text adventure framework called [Twine](http://twinery.org).
-It uses an easy-to-follow interface to lay out your story, but you'll also be using some very basic functions called "macros," which we'll be discussing later.
-[Here's an example of what you'll have created by the end of this workshop.](https://bruggie.com/twine)
+It uses an easy-to-follow interface to lay out your story, but you'll also be using some very basic functions called "macros", which we'll be discussing later.
+[Here's an example of what you'll have created by the end of this workshop](https://bruggie.com/twine).

 A text adventure is like any sort of adventure game today, but everything is described through, as the name suggests, text.
 These were popular in the early days of computing, before every computer had the power to render "complex" graphics, even though many early graphics were only pixel art!
 Because they are simple in this way, they're a great platform for us to target when starting out.
 However, just because they only display text doesn't mean they can't be complex in their own rights.
 Here are some examples of very complex text adventures:

-* [Zork](https://en.wikipedia.org/wiki/Zork) - One of the earliest text adventures created, it was essentially the definition of the genre, as it was able to understand more complex commands, through the usage of prepositions and conjunctions.
+- [Zork](https://en.wikipedia.org/wiki/Zork) - One of the earliest text adventures created, it was essentially the definition of the genre, as it was able to understand more complex commands, through the usage of prepositions and conjunctions.
-* [The Hitchhiker's Guide to the Galaxy](http://www.bbc.co.uk/programmes/articles/1g84m0sXpnNCv84GpN2PLZG/the-hitchhikers-guide-to-the-galaxy-game-30th-anniversary-edition) - Based on the book of the same title, this is one of the most complicated text adventures created.
+- [The Hitchhiker's Guide to the Galaxy](http://www.bbc.co.uk/programmes/articles/1g84m0sXpnNCv84GpN2PLZG/the-hitchhikers-guide-to-the-galaxy-game-30th-anniversary-edition) - Based on the book of the same title, this is one of the most complicated text adventures created.
 It's known for its extreme user-unfriendliness.
 If you try it... expect to die!
 A lot!

 You'll be creating something a bit less complex than those examples, but still with its own interesting functionality.
-[Here's an example of one made by a staff member.](https://hire.bruggie.com) This one has multiple endings, and some interactive functionality.
+[Here's an example of one made by a staff member](https://hire.bruggie.com).
+This one has multiple endings, and some interactive functionality.
 These are somewhat advanced concepts, but nothing outside of what you can do with Twine.
 If you're ever stuck, you can take a look at this for an idea of the format of a text adventure.
 Let's get started!

 ## Creating your story

 We'll be using the online Twine editor to create our text adventure.
-[You can find it by clicking here.](http://twinery.org/2)
+[You can find it by clicking here](http://twinery.org/2).

 ![Empty Twine dashboard](img/dashboard-1.png)